stephenfuqua/stephenfuqua.github.io/_posts/2012/2012-06-27-some_tips_for_use_of_dataannotations_in_net.md

 If you do manually validate, in a unit test or production code, using `Validator.TryValidateObject` (or other methods in the Validator class), then be sure to set the `validateAllProperties = true`.
-By default it is false and that means that only `Required` properties will be validated. &lt;editorial&gt;Why in the world is this false by default?
-The obvious and expected behavior is that all properties would be validated&lt;/editorial&gt;.
+By default it is false and that means that only `Required` properties will be validated. <editorial>Why in the world is this false by default?
+The obvious and expected behavior is that all properties would be validated</editorial>.
 `Validator.TryValidateObject(someObject, new ValidationContext(someObject, null,
 null), resultList, true)`.